Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 - Nebraska has played six games, with four wins against the spread.

-- Nebraska is 4-1 against the spread and 3-3 overall when the team records more than 12.8 points.
+- Nebraska is 4-1 against the spread and 3-3 overall when the team scores more than 12.8 points.

 - The Cornhuskers have turned the ball over seven times this season, one more turnover than the Wolverines have forced (6).